samaelpola/GoFM/README.md

-# GoFM Music API
+# GoFM server

 Creating a streaming server in golang.

+Pre required to run the server:
-To run this application, you must have docker installed on your machine
+    - have docker installed on your pc
+    - have launched the goFm music api, as the server retrieves music to stream from this api

 #

 ## Getting Started